freswinn/FIGlet2Godot/README.md

 # FIGlet Installation
 FIGlet is a piece of software that has existed for decades in one form or another, created to generate large block text out of ASCII characters.
 See [http://www.figlet.org/](http://www.figlet.org) for details on FIGlet.

-## Linux
+## FIGlet: Linux
-Installing FIGlet on Linux ix very straightforward.
+Installing **FIGlet** on Linux ix very straightforward.
 You can probably find it on your distro's package manager, but you can also just type `sudo apt install figlet` in the console.

-The official website of this version of FIGlet is the same as the one listed above: <give website here>
+The official website of this version of FIGlet is the same as the one listed above: [http://www.figlet.org/](http://www.figlet.org)

-## Windows
+## pyfiglet: Windows and Linux
 I know of two versions of FIGlet that work on Windows, but I've only had one work in such a way that I've managed to get is output through Godot's `OS.execute()` method.
-Therefore, the one I recommend is pyfiglet.
+Therefore, I have to recommend pyfiglet for Windows.

-To acquire and use pyfiglet, You must have an installation of Python 3 (I'm assuming you'll just wanna get the most recent one).
+To acquire and use pyfiglet in Windows, you must have an installation of Python 3 (I'm assuming you'll just wanna get the most recent one).
 Once installed, go to your Command Prompt and type `pip install pyfiglet` to install pyfiglet.

+To install it on Linux, you will have to use `sudo apt python3-pyfiglet` in the console.

 The official website of pyfiglet is [https://pypi.org/project/pyfiglet/]([url](https://pypi.org/project/pyfiglet/)).